Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 Using a focus keyword or phrase for every piece of content on your site will help you optimize the post.
 Once you put a focus keyword into All in One SEO’s handy focus keyphrase box, the plugin scans your content to make sure it’s optimized for that specific word or phrase.

-Then, if you’re using All in One SEO and MonsterInsights, you can track the performance of those keyphrases to see which ones are getting the most pageviews, which ones have high bounce rates, and more.
+Then, if you’re using All in One SEO and MonsterInsights, you can track the performance of those keyphrases to see which ones are getting the most pageviews, which ones have the most engaged traffic, and more.
 See which pages or products are doing well in search engines.

 Using this information, you can make data-driven decisions about things like which content to update often, what keywords you could come up with more content around, and what needs to be further optimized to bring in more traffic.